 For Worthman, the conclusion was obvious.
 All these different sleep patterns suggested that the regulatory processes governing “sleep-wake transitions” could be shaped by cultural conditions.
 Sleep, it seemed, was putty—some cultures stretched it out, some chopped it up, and others, like our own, squeezed it into one big lump.

-In 2017, Worthman published a chapter on “Family Influences on Sleep: Comparative and Historical-Evolutionary Perspectives” in the book Family Contexts of Sleep and Health Across the Life Course, although this volume is still an expensive hardcover.
+In 2017, Worthman published a chapter on “Family Influences on Sleep: Comparative and Historical-Evolutionary Perspectives” in the book Family Contexts of Sleep and Health Across the Life Course.

 Concentrating more on Europe is the 2012 BBC News, The Myth of the eight-hour sleep.
 This article provides much more historical information, especially about Europe’s two-phase sleeping pattern and how it was superseded.
 In this case, the hunter-gatherer information is mentioned only briefly.
 In general the article is against the myth of eight-hour sleep, and not attempting to establish a new two-phase natural or normal, although there is one reference to “many sleeping problems may have roots in the human body’s natural preference for segmented sleep as well as the ubiquity of artificial light.”
 This article also mentions–like Bower’s original–that sleep continues to be an understudied area.
 Thomas Wehr makes a repeat appearance, with reference to his studies in the early 1990s.